-(1) "North American Veterinary Licensing Examination (NAVLE)": The National Board of Veterinary Medical Examiners (NBVME) provides this examination to test a candidate's qualification for entry-level clinical practice and comprehensive veterinary knowledge.
+"North American Veterinary Licensing Examination (NAVLE)": The National Board of Veterinary Medical Examiners (NBVME) provides this examination to test a candidate's qualification for entry-level clinical practice and comprehensive veterinary knowledge.
 Effective November 2000, the NAVLE replaces the National Board Examination (NBE) and Clinical Competency Test (CCT).
 The NAVLE is required for licensing in Oregon, except as provided in OAR 875-010-0005(6).
-The Board may choose to certify candidates' eligibility or require applicants to apply in another state.
-Candidates for the NAVLE must be senior students at or graduates of AVMA accredited or approved schools or colleges of veterinary medicine, or other programs approved by the Board, or candidates enrolled in the Educational Commission for Foreign Veterinary Graduates (ECFVG) program.
-NAVLE will be administered in two testing windows in the fall (November-December) and spring (April).
-Candidates shall apply to the Board prior to test dates by a deadline determined by the Board or its Executive Officer.

-(a) NBVME is the sole provider of the NAVLE.
+(1) NBVME is the sole provider of the NAVLE.
 The NBVME will report the scores of NAVLE to the Board.

-(b) The passing score for NAVLE shall be 425.
+(2) The passing score for NAVLE shall be 425.
 If the National Board Examination (NBE) and/or Clinical Competency (CCT) was taken December 1992, or later, the candidate must receive a passing score according to the criterion-referenced scoring method implemented by the Professional Exam Service in December 1992.